Jvk1166z/kingpin/README.md

 ## **DISCLAIMERS**

 ###	Dont be a dick!
 What does this mean?

-Simple!!

-Dont act like a cunt!
+Simple; Dont act, smell, or look like a cunt!!

 What do I mean by this you may ask?
 Simple as well!
 Here's the list: